ucl-comp0035/coursework-1-zzoeys/comp0035_coursework1.md

 [Data Preparation](data_preparation.py)

 ### Prepared data set
+The given link contains three dataset files.
+However, only the first was chosen to be used as the data from the other two are included in the first dataset.

 Please add names of your data set files in this repository below, then delete this instruction text.
 [Original data set]()
 [Prepared data set]()